Inspections, Compliance, Enforcement, and Criminal Investigations

 Computer auditing of computerized complaints and failure data may require the transfer of electronic data to CD-R or other electronic storage media for you to use in your computer.
 You should use a computer and application software familiar to you to query information obtained in electronic format.
 You should not use the audited firm's equipment or personnel to perform repetitive queries or manipulation of the audited firm's own computerized data.

 Requesting and obtaining electronic data on CD-R or other electronic storage media is becoming more common during the course of routine inspections.
 Providing computerized data on electronic media is advantageous to both you and the firm and can result in shorter inspection time.
 These types of databases contain large numbers of records, which can be easily and quickly queried if they are in electronic format.
 Inspection time would be lengthened if all such information was only provided in hardcopy format.
 It may result in you reentering all of the hardcopy data into a new database or reviewing volumes of documents.
-Be aware if the firm should generate custom software to provide requested electronic records, it would be difficult for you to validate or verify the firm's algorithm used to extract the requested data and ensure that records were not accidentally or deliberately omitted due to programming logic errors, data entry errors, etc.
+Be aware if the firm should generate custom software report queries to provide requested electronic records, it would be difficult for you to validate or verify the firm's algorithm used to extract the requested data and ensure that records were not accidentally or deliberately omitted due to programming logic errors, data entry errors, etc.

 Before requesting a copy of computerized data, you should determine several things including information about the size and contents of the database, the program used by the firm, and the program you will use, among others.
 The following steps are useful in preparing for an electronic record request.